AdamTovatt/updaemon/README.md

 ### Installing a Distribution Plugin

-> [!NOTE]
-> A distribution plugin is like an extension for Updaemon that knows how to check for new versions and download files from a specific source (like GitHub releases).
+A distribution plugin is like an extension for Updaemon that knows how to check for new versions and download files from a specific source (like GitHub releases).
 You need to install at least one distribution plugin to use Updaemon.

 To install a distribution plugin, run `updaemon dist-install` with the URL of the plugin you want to install.
 For example, to install the GitHub distribution plugin, run: